 - Closed sessions will focus on the inputs needed to ensure the success of the Global Climate Security Risk and Foresight Assessment, centring scientific expertise, discussing scenario development and further aspects which are not immediately relevant to the wider community but are required to ensure the project’s quality and organisational support.
 These small-group discussions will be run by partner organisations and PIK and adelphi.

 - Public sessions are broader in scope, majority partner run and cover overarching issues such as gender and climate-security or risk informed planning.
 They aim to engage the entire community.

 The first part of the 2020 Berlin Climate and Security Conference took place online on June 23 and 24, 2020, bringing together leading figures from governments, international organisations, the scientific community, the private sector and civil society through two sessions on the state of the art of climate and security and a high-level political segment.
-From September 7 to October 2, the second part of the BCSC 2020 will reflect on how more comprehensive risk assessments could support forward-looking and preventative foreign and security policy.
+After launching the Berlin Call for Action in 2019 and working to increase the momentum for decisive action to address climate-related drivers of conflict and instability, this is the second iteration of this event.